-While the Fed has no formal target for any measure of inflation, most of its officials have indicated they would like to see inflation rates about a half point higher than what they now anticipate.
+While the Fed has no formal target for any measure of inflation, most of its officials have indicated they would like to see inflation rates about ½ point higher than what they now anticipate.

-Both the officials and the Fed Board’s staff “project that increases in core PCE prices would remain subdued in 2011 and 2012,” according to minutes of a Jan.
-25-26 meeting of the central bank’s policymaking Federal Open Market Committee.
+Both the officials and the Fed Board’s staff “project that increases in core PCE prices would remain subdued in 2011 and 2012,” according to minutes of a January 25-26 meeting of the central bank’s policy making Federal Open Market Committee.
 “As in previous projections, the persistent wide margin of economic slack in the forecast was expected to maintain downward pressure on inflation.”

 Not all economists are so sanguine about the price outlook.
-Ken Mayland at ClearView Economics is worried.
-His analysis of the latest CPI data shows an upward curve: “In the U.S., the annualized CPI inflation rate for the 3-month period ending last July is 0 percent, ending October is 2.5 percent, and now ending January is 3.9 percent.
+Key Mayland at ClearView Economics is worried.
+His analysis of the latest CPI data shows an upward curve: “In the U.S., the annualized CPI inflation rate for the 3-month period ending last July = 0%, ending October = 2.5%, and now ending January = 3.9%.
 See a trend?

 But the Fed’s forecasts and language suggest the central bank won’t seek to raise interest rates for some time to come.
 The Goldman economists said steps to remove any of the monetary accommodation the Fed has provided to spur economic growth isn’t likely until next year at least.
 And they added in Friday’s memo, “If Congress passes a meaningful fiscal consolidation package, this would also argue for very low rates for longer than many now expect.”

 The Republican controlled House of Representatives on Saturday morning approved large cuts in spending for the remainder of this fiscal year, though Democrats are strongly opposed to such cuts and President Obama has promised to veto such legislation.